mendix/docs/content/en/docs/appstore/use-content/modules/oidc.md

 The configuration you set through constants will mirror the configuration described in [General OIDC Clients](#general-oidc), above.

 {{% alert color="info" %}}
-SSO configurations created using constants will be shown as read only on the OpenID Setup page in the app.
+SSO configurations created using constants will be shown as read only on the **IdPs for SSO and API security** and **IdPs for API security only** Setup page in the app.

 The following error messages will be displayed when you try to edit/delete.